 Performance is a powerful device for building self-identity and a sense of worth.
 Our chosen pieces will help build key performance skills.
 Where feasible, we will end our term with a playback in school assembly.
-We are also set to perform some Christmas entertainment at The Alex children’s hospital on Monday 23rd December, 11.00 am to noon.
+We are also running a Children’s Workshop on Sunday 9th February, 10.30am to 1.00pm at The Brunswick in Hove, with Joe Filisko from Chicago (USA).